redotvideo/pluto/README.md

 ```

 **Generate Data from Topic Tree:**
-After generating our topic tree, we feed it into the `create_data` function to ensure that our dataset touches upon a broad range of subjects and is not repetitive.
+After generating our topic tree, we feed it into the `create_data` function of the `DataEngine`to ensure that our dataset touches upon a broad range of subjects and is not repetitive.
 Concretely, in this function, we iterate over all root-to-leaf paths in our topic tree and tell GPT-4 Turbo, which we use to generate our training data, to take the corresponding (sub)topic into account in its generated training sample.
 The parameter `batch_size=5` controls how many OpenAI requests we send simultaneously.

+We also provide the option to provide examples of how your dataset should look like to the `DataEngine`.
+To do this, simply add `example_data=Dataset.from_jsonl('your_data.jsonl')` as an argument to `DataEngine`.
+Just Three or four samples are totally sufficient for your example datasets and help a lot.

 <br>